wu-lee/rushkoff-archive/src/_articles/tech-tube-children.md

 A screenager can watch nine TV shows simultaneously, and he can work on three different projects while talking on the phone.
 This is multitasking, and it's a pivotal capability for thriving in the chaos.
 To develop this ability, you need to fine-tune your attention filter.
 Try to watch three or four TV shows at once, and always open your E-mail in the order you want--not in the order received.
 Resist the need to have all the answers before you go on.

-xxx

-What else can we do to gain the skills of the screenagers?
+**What else can we do to gain the skills of the screenagers?**

 Always go for the experience, the journey.
 Not conclusions.
 Not winning.
 For example, we played Chutes and Ladders, a biblical allegory in which you rolled the dice and either won or lost.
-The object in Doom, however, is not to win but to keep the experience going as long as possible.
+The object in _Doom_, however, is not to win but to keep the experience going as long as possible.
 It's about getting as far as you can.
-Where adults will say a good game is easy to win, screen- agers will say and I've heard this a million times-it's hard to die.
+Where adults will say a good game is easy to win, screenagers will say--and I've heard this a million times--_it's hard to die_.
 Do you see the difference?
 That's why screenagers love never-ending chaos.
 They're in it for the struggle.
 And you want them on your side.

-CONTRIBUTORS: RON GERACI, GREG GUTFELD, CARRIE HAVRANEK, GEORGE HOBICA, JOE KITA, KRISTINA DE KOSZMOVSZKY, BRUCE MIRKEN, P. MYATT MURPHY, RYAN PAPIR, KAY PRESTO, CAROL ANN SHAHEEN, CARRIE SILBERMAN

-Francine Fleischer